Chrysanthemum parthenium, Tanacetum parthenium. Family: Asteraceae

 People who stop taking feverfew after using it for a long time may have withdrawal

 side effects.
 These include headaches, trouble sleeping, anxiety, and stiff muscles.

-You are taking a cytochrome P450 3A4 substrate medicine.
-Ask your healthcare provider
+Taking a cytochrome P450 3A4 substrate medicine.
+Ask your healthcare provider if you